joescars/BotFrameworkV4Demos/readme.md

 # Bot Framework V4 Samples

-Demo project showing how to use the C# Bot Framework V4 SDK
+Demo project showing how to use the C# [Bot Builder SDK v4](https://github.com/Microsoft/botbuilder-dotnet)

-Work in progress...
+This is a work in progress...